Aliceby TranX

 Standard GA4 properties get 200,000 tokens per day and roughly 40,000 tokens per hour.
 A single complex query with wide date ranges and multiple dimensions can cost hundreds of tokens.
 A Looker Studio dashboard with 15 widgets, each hitting the API separately, can exhaust your hourly quota in minutes.

 When the quota is gone, your dashboards go blank until it resets.
-Your marketing team sees stale data — or worse, they don't realize the data stopped updating.
+Your team sees stale data — or worse, they don't realize the data stopped updating.

 What BigQuery Export gives you instead